 Mr. Foutz is an active speaker and trainer at ADR seminars and workshops.
 A former teacher and college administrator, he has taught as an Adjunct Professor at Loyola Law School (Mediation and Arbitration) and Tulane University School of Law (Trial Advocacy).

-An AV-rated attorney, Mr. Foutz was selected by fellow attorneys and mediators for inclusion in Best Lawyers in America in alternative dispute resolution.
+An AV-rated attorney, Mr. Foutz was selected by fellow attorneys and mediators for inclusion in Best Lawyers in America in dispute resolution, and is a member of the National Academy of Distinguished Neutrals.
 He is past chair of the Louisiana State Bar Association’s ADR Section and the New Orleans Bar Association’s ADR Committee.
 Mr. Foutz also served as a member of the Louisiana State Bar Association House of Delegates.

 Mr. Foutz graduated from Tulane University School of Law in 1980, where he was a member of the Tulane Law Review.
 He was a recipient of the Rittenberg-Weinstein Law Review Award, presented to the member with the most published material of high quality.